 - As in many other domains, risks and opportunities are systemic and the potential for cascading effects across domains is high, so response strategies will have to be coordinated among many actors.

-On 25-26 October 2022, IRGC organised, in collaboration with the Swiss Re Institute and Horizon Group Geneva, an expert workshop to discuss alternative scenarios about the future of digital currencies and assets, which would have implications for different stakeholders and on governance approaches.
+25-26 October 2022: IRGC organised in collaboration with the Swiss Re Institute and Horizon Group Geneva an expert workshop to discuss alternative scenarios about the future of digital currencies and assets, which would have implications for different stakeholders and on governance approaches.

 - What are the socio-economic challenges and needs that distinct forms of crypto or digital currencies could address from various stakeholders’ perspectives?
 Which societal problems may require new currency instruments and new payment systems?

 - Which fundamental shifts in society can be supported or triggered by various types of DCs over the next 5-10 years?